graycoreio/daffodil/libs/design/sidebar/README.md

 ## Accessibility
 A meaningful `role` should be set on all sidebars depending on how they are used.

-When the `<daff-sidebar-header>` is not used or there is no title for the sidebar, a meaningful `aria-label` should be set to describe the sidebar.
+When a sidebar header is not used or there is no title for the sidebar, a meaningful `aria-label` should be set to describe the sidebar.

 ### Focus
 Focus trapping is enabled for `over` and `under` modes, and disabled for `side` and `side-fixed` modes.
 When a sidebar is opened, the first tabbable element within the will receive focus.
 When a sidebar is opened, the first tabbable element within the will receive focus.
 When a sidebar is closed, the element that was focused before the sidebar was opened will be re-focused.